 And as in, ranch salad dressing and I go waaaay back...and I've never had better.

-When I was a kid, my mom always made "homemade" ranch dressing using those (not homemade) Hidden Valley packets.
+When I was a kid, my mom always made "homemade" ranch dressing using those (not homemade) dry seasoning packets.
 In college, I was introduced to glorious Hidden Valley Ranch goodness in a bottle.
 In fact, my roommates and I always had a jumbo jug in the fridge.
-We didn't keep it on hand for salads, mind you...everyone back then knew it was for dipping pizza into. 😉
+We didn't keep it on hand for salads, mind you...everyone back then knew it was for dipping our pizza. 😉

 But once I had kids and began to pay more attention to the quality of food that I was feeding my family, I started religiously reading labels.
-And consequently, I was aghast to discover some not-so-natural ingredients in my beloved Hidden Valley.
+And consequently, I was aghast to discover some not-so-natural ingredients in my beloved HV.

 I tried other varieties of all-natural or organic ranch dressing, but they all tasted terrible to me.
 So if I couldn't have the "authentic" ranch taste that had been training my taste buds for so many years, I begrudgingly decided that I would just go without ranch altogether.

-And then one day, it occurred to me that maybe it would be a worthwhile experiment to attempt my own from-scratch ranch salad dressing, in hopes of recapturing my ranch-loving days of yore.
+And then one day, it occurred to me that maybe it would be a worthwhile experiment to attempt my own from-scratch Homemade Ranch Dressing, in hopes of recapturing my ranch-loving days of yore.
 And you know what?
 The dressing I whipped up was surprisingly good.
-So I just kept on adjusting and tweaking my recipe until I arrived at this Homemade Ranch Dressing that honestly puts HV to shame!
+So I just kept on adjusting and tweaking until I arrived at a ranch dressing recipe that honestly puts every store-bought brand to shame!

 - Mayonnaise.
 Now I'm going to sound like my good buddy Ina for a minute here and recommend that you use "good quality."
 While the flavor of the mayo certainly fades into the background after a suitable chilling time, you still want to enjoy those hints of its underlying flavor.